Latest News From Smidge Wines

 In a second new announcement in as many weeks Smidge Wines founder and winemaker Matt Wenk will be hosting and publishing a new curious and interesting Podcast Series – Matt Decanted.
 Featuring a number of industry icons, winemakers and lovers of food & flavour Matt and his guests talk about all things including wine, where their love of the industry started and the journey there (& much more!).

 In his first series ‘on tour’ Matt has toured the state from cellar doors to small goods chatting to South Australian champions such as Corrina Wright, Sam Scott & Andy Coppard as they share stories and the microphone.
-Watch out the first podcast is due to be published on November 1st.
+Watch out the first podcast is due to be published in early November.

 Matt Wenk, Smidge Wines founder and winemaker offers a sneak peak into the new Houdini range.